Drolta Tzuentes

 Castlevania: Bloodlines

 While the world fell into war, Elizabeth set about having her revenge.
-She hunted down one of the descendants of the very vampire hunters that killed her uncle, a girl named Lucy Seward, and killed her just for the fun of it.
-Upon the discovery of Lucy, his betrothed, young Eric Lecarde went to his family's ancestral estate and grabbed up the family spear, vowing to kill Elizabeth and all that aided her.
-Meanwhile, in Germany, John Morris fought the forced of the dead that were rising.
+She hunted down one of the descendants of the very vampire hunters that killed her uncle, a girl named Lucy SewardAlthough not quite an official character, Lucy fits into a space in the continuity that had to exist.
+Eric Lecard was in love with a girl, and that girl was killed by Drolta Tzuentes, and that caused Eric to venture after the vampires.
+Some girl had to exist, and we go with Lucy Seward for her name., and killed her just for the fun of it.
+Upon the discovery of Lucy, his betrothed, young Eric LecardeOne of two vampire hunters in Castlevania: Bloodlines.
+Eric is there to track down Elizabeth Bartley, the vampire that killed his wife.
+He wields the powerful Alucard Spear (as per later retcons) to aid him in his fight. went to his family's ancestral estate and grabbed up the family PolearmLong-range poking weapons, polearms have shown up frequently in t he later Metroidvania titles of the series.
+Their first appearance, though, was in the hands of Eric Lecard with his magical polearm, the Alucard Spear. (the Alcarde / Alucard Spear), vowing to kill Elizabeth and all that aided her.
+Meanwhile, in Germany, John MorrisOne of two vampire hunters in Castlevania: Bloodlines.
+John was the son of Quincey Morris, from Bram Stoker's Dracula novel and, though not a Belmont, he wields the powerful Vampire Killer to aid him in his fight against Dracula. fought the forces of the dead that were rising.
 Realizing this was a sign of the growing power of Dracula, he set forth to the grounds of Castle Dracula to take out the evil vampire.
 He met up with Eric outside the castle and the two elected to join forces to fight the vampire threat.

 Inside, though, they found not Dracula or Elizabeth or even Drolta but, instead, one of Drolta's mechanical monsters, the Mecha-Knight.
-The two had to battle to beast to destroy it and dispel the sorceress's power.
+The two had to battle the beast to destroy it and dispel the sorceress's power.
 They then ventured onwards, chasing the vampiress across Europe so they could put an end to this whole affair.

 In fact, it's not even guaranteed that she dies during the events of Bloodlines.
 Likely she does, but as the game never references her, and she doesn't appear in any later game, it's possible she survived and went off elsewhere.
 Maybe she took up knitting and opened a cat cafe.
 We simply don't know.